michaelneverwins/lg-pro-tips/lg-steam.md

 * Proton-GE ([`https://github.com/GloriousEggroll/proton-ge-custom`](https://github.com/GloriousEggroll/proton-ge-custom)), a custom build of Proton which fixes issues in some games.
 * Steam Tinker Launch ([`https://github.com/frostworx/steamtinkerlaunch`](https://github.com/frostworx/steamtinkerlaunch)), a tool for automatically applying tweaks to games and customizing how they run.
-  * This can be used either as a Steam Play compatibility tool or as a launch option (`stl %command%`).
+  * This can be used either as a Steam Play compatibility tool or as a launch option (`steamtinkerlaunch %command%`).
 * Boxtron ([`https://github.com/dreamer/boxtron`](https://github.com/dreamer/boxtron)), for running DOSBox-powered games with the native Linux version of DOSBox if Steam provides only a Windows version.
 * Roberta ([`https://github.com/dreamer/roberta`](https://github.com/dreamer/roberta)), for running ScummVM-powered games with the native Linux version of ScummVM if Steam provides only a Windows version.
 * Luxtorpeda ([`https://github.com/luxtorpeda-dev/luxtorpeda`](https://github.com/luxtorpeda-dev/luxtorpeda)), for running various games with their respective Linux-native source ports or engine re-implementations.